 Unity vs Unreal: Key Differences

-In this section, we will compare Unity and Unreal engines based on different parameters.
+This section will compare Unity and Unreal engines based on different parameters.

 When it comes to graphics, developers mostly prefer the Unreal engine.
 The Unreal engine provides better graphics quality as compared to the Unity engine.
-Using Unreal, you will also access features such as volumetric fog, post-processing, etc. you can use such features also in Unity as free assets but you need to install them separately.
+Using Unreal, you will also access features such as volumetric fog, post-processing, etc. you can use such features also in Unity as free assets, but you need to install them separately.

-Unreal Engine 4 has Blueprint visual scripting so you don’t need to write code.
+Unreal Engine 4 has Blueprint visual scripting, so you don’t need to write code.
 It offers fast prototyping levels that allow you to create entire games using a Blueprint.
 In other words, even if you do not have technical knowledge, you can still create games with the Unreal engine.

 Unity is highly popular among indies for developing games.
 On the other hand, Unreal is preferred by big studios, the AAA giants, and also indies due to its affordable pricing.

-If we consider the code itself, the base programming language for the Unity Engine is C# and for Unreal engine 4 is C++.
+If we consider the code itself, the base programming language for the Unity Engine is C#, and for Unreal engine 4 is C++.
 It is known that the C++ language has a steeper learning curve than C#.

-Unity vs Unreal: Head to Head Comparison
+Unity vs Unreal: Head-to-Head Comparison

-Global illumination, post-processing||Global illumination, post-processing, material editor|
+Global illumination, post-processing, material editor

 Why Choose the Unity Engine?